 Depending on the type and breadth of proxy indicator(s), objects that are not legitimate objects of attack can fall within the parameters of a valid target.
-For instance, with regard to the example of sensorfused weapons above, armoured fighting vehicles are not the only objects with engines that might be found in a combat zone.
-On the basis of its heat signature, a tractor, a lorry or a school bus could potentially be identified as a valid target and attacked by a sensorfused weapon.
+For instance, with regard to the sorts of sensor-fused weapons mentioned above, armoured fighting vehicles are not the only objects with engines that might be found in a combat zone.
+On the basis of its heat signature, a tractor, a lorry or a school bus could potentially be identified as a valid target and attacked by a sensor-fused weapon.
+Neither manufacturers nor states fielding such weapons have yet made publically available information on what civilian objects may match the target profiles of such weapons or what testing has been done to determine this.
+The lack of such information regarding existing weapons systems makes it difficult to accept claims that existing law is being fully implemented or that further authority should be given to such target identification mechanisms in the future.